Juhannuspukki/tampere-debate-society-web/site/content/contact/_index.md

 ## Contact details

-If you are interested in chatting with us or participating in the events, join our Facebook group [here!](https://www.facebook.com/groups/tamperedebatesociety/)
+The Facebook group is used for communication.
+Please join the group if you want to stay informed about our events [here!](https://www.facebook.com/groups/tamperedebatesociety/)
-If you have more official business, our official board email is <mailto:tamperedebating@gmail.com>.
+If you have more official business, you can reach our board by sending an email to <mailto:tamperedebating@gmail.com>.